Find schools that offer these popular programs

 While there aren't usually strict education requirements for a career in furnace operation, you'll generally need at least your high school diploma or the GED equivalent.
 Employers generally prefer candidates who can speak, read and write English.
 Most jobs in this field will include specialized, on-the-job training to prepare you for the position.

 Furnace operators should be physically strong and in good health.
-A familiarity and understanding of machines and tools, raw materials and their processing, and equipment control and operation will help prepare you for a career in furnace operation.
+Familiarity and understanding of machines and tools, raw materials and their processing, and equipment control and operation will help prepare you for a career in furnace operation.

 Employment and Economic Outlook